xzzhang2/xzzhang2.github.io/pages/pubs.md

 ---

-My substantive research areas include political communication and culture, digital journalism, media and public health, and human-machine communication , using computational methods (i.e., social network analysis, text mining, and machine learning), online experiments, and comparative social surveys.
-My research focuses on how emerging information and communication technologies influence people’s communicative behaviors in politics and health in the age of information disorder, and how emerging technologies—especially social media platforms and AI algorithms—are changing the way news is produced and processed by the audiences.
-My major research streams are:
+My substantive research areas include political communication and culture, digital journalism, media and public health, and human-machine communication, using computational methods (i.e., social network analysis, text mining, and machine learning), online experiments, and comparative social surveys.
+My research focuses on how information and communication technologies—especially social media platforms and AI algorithms—influence people’s communicative behaviors in politics and health, and how these technologies are changing how news is produced and disseminated to audiences.

-  1. **political communication**, digital politics and culture, the social consequences of AI and digital media;
-  2. **computational journalism**, the sociotechnical aspects of digital journalism, AI-empowered social media platforms and content production; human-machine communication and collaboration;
-  3. **health communication**, social media and health misinformation, the cultural and political factors affecting the processing of health communication

 <ul>
     <li><a href="#publications">1. publications</a></li>